secretstartups/handbook/content/handbook/leadership/underperformance.md

 ---
-layout: handbook-page-toc
 title: Underperformance
-description: >-
-  We want team members to be successful and should offer every opportunity for them to work effectively.
+description: We want team members to be successful and should offer every opportunity for them to work effectively.
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 ## Introduction